 Planned (elective) treatment

-The number of coronavirus patients has increased across our hospital sites.
-As such, we have put a number of measures in place to ensure we are able to look after an increasing number of patients.
+We are still treating a number of coronavirus patients across our hospital sites.
+As such, we have measures in place to ensure we are able to look after an increasing number of patients.
 Please read the below information to find out how this might affect you.

-If you have an appointment for planned surgery we will be in touch about rescheduling your procedure.
+If you have an appointment for planned surgery, please attend as normal.
+In the event we need to cancel or postpone your operation, our teams will be in touch with you.